kfgodel/ember-cli-poc/readme.md

 ## Commands to create this project

-> ember new my-new-app --skip-git
+> ember new my-new-app --skip-gitapp
 > cd new my-new-app
 > bower install bootstrap --save